 Aaron Akbari Mort

-Aaron finished the Certified UX designer course at CareerFoundry in June 2019 and was excited to share his career change experience:
+Aaron finished the UX Design Program at CareerFoundry in June 2019 and was excited to share his career change experience:

 “A couple years back, I became increasingly interested in the way technology plays a role in our lives and felt compelled to be a part of designing the environments and experiences that I was interacting with daily.
 Although my background is in Graphic Design, I initially thought the best way to get involved with technology was to learn how to code.
 Although a great skill to have, coding didn’t satiate my desires to shape the visual landscape around me.
 With a bit of coding knowledge and my design roots, the UX/UI field felt like the best natural step forward to help me get my foot in the door with the tech world, as well as, enlightening me to the full complexity of a user-oriented design process”.